 Bromhexine: a cough suppressant.
 When a child starts smoking, the normal reflex is to start coughing.
 Just look at what happens when you inhale smoke from a campfire or barbecue.
 These and other substances are deliberately added to get a child to inhale.
 Pure tobacco, unroasted, is completely un-inhalable.

 Carbon monoxide: released from burning.
 This is not in the cigarette itself, but in the smoke that you inhale.
 It is a colorless and odorless gas that binds 200x more strongly than oxygen to the hemoglobin in the red blood cells.
 It thus displaces the oxygen in the blood.
 It periodically appears in the news when a family has been found unconscious due to a poorly ventilated gas furnace, with carbon monoxide poisoning as a result.
 Due to the combination of nicotine and carbon monoxide, the risk of heart attack and cerebral infarction increases significantly.
 Those close to smokers also more frequently have heart attacks due to second-hand smoke.

 In curtains and on the wallpaper in rooms where there is frequent smoking, you can see the brown deposits of tar.
 Tar is a dark black, syrupy or sticky, malleable substance.
-This is where the saying comes from: like my airways are paved with tar.
-The precipitate on the ground is also carcinogenic.
-We call that third-hand smoke.
-Crawling children and pets can suffer damage from it.
+Hence the expression ‘airways paved with tar’.
+The precipitate found on the ground is also carcinogenic and referred to as ‘third-hand smoke’.
+Crawling children and pets can become ill from it.

 Formic acid: tanning or corrosive agent that is used in cleansers and disinfectants.

 Acetonitrile: toxic substance, used in insecticides, among other things.

 Methanol: a toxic kind of alcohol that is used for antifreeze and is added to spirits to make the toxic form methylated spirit.

 Phenol: a highly toxic compound that is poisonous when you inhale it.